 Believe it or not, now more than ever, businesses of all shapes and sizes have the unique potential and opportunity to get themselves in front of people they can help.
 Those problems you want to solve?
 Those people you want talking about you?
 They’re all within reach - and it starts by laying out a strong foundation for getting found.

 Unfortunately, there are a lot of missteps along the way.
-To give you some tools and tips before you dive into putting together your own local SEO strategy, let’s start first with what NOT to do.
+To give you some tools and tips before you dive into putting together your own local SEO strategy, let’s start first with ideas from the Best SEO Agency in Brisbane of what NOT to do.
 With so much information (and misconception) surrounding online marketing in general, it’s good to have an idea on what pitfalls to avoid before you start implementing tactics of your own.

 Pitfall #1: Ignore Your Reviews